 - Deterrents may be wood, metal, or poly rope.

-the straps can cut a cow's hide if she becomes trapped by
+- In general, tie-down straps used in the trucking industry are a hazard and should be avoided.
+When ratcheted tight, the straps can cut a cow's hide if she becomes trapped by them.

 - Several management practices reduce the risk of cows trying

 to escape through stall fronts.

 - Moving cows in estrus to a 'play pen' and choosing AI rather than 'running a bull' protects cows from pestering.